Aerial view of lakefront homes and lakes in Windermere Florida

 The market features local produce, baked goods, plants, handmade goods, prepared foods, and other vendors.
 It draws residents from Windermere and surrounding communities and has become one of the regular gathering points for the area.

 For buyers evaluating Windermere, the farmers market is worth visiting during a home search.
-It gives you a feel for the community, the people, and the pace of life in a way that driving through neighborhoods does not.
+It gives you a feel for the community, the people, and the pace of life in a way that driving through neighborhoods doesn't.
 You learn more about a town in 30 minutes at its farmers market than you do in three hours of open houses.

 Town Parks and Community Events